PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

   API ->>- GMS :  Here they are
 ```

 When an applicant begins to fills out an application, the Grant Management System would request all field values known for that `Applicant`.
-Which values are returned could be based on business logic; it could be the complete set; it could be restricted to just the fields associated with a given application schema -- these would be implementation details but the schema would support any of them.
+Which values are returned could be based on business logic; it could be the complete set; it could be restricted to just the fields associated with a given application form -- these would be implementation details but the form would support any of them.

 The API would use the Database to collect values associated with past applications (`Application Field Values`); these have been directly entered by an applicant representative.
 The API would use the Database to also collect values associated with external / independent sources (`External Field Values`).

 Which values are ultimately selected for prepopulation is an implementation detail.
 It could be that we decide that ALL distinct values should be returned, and the GMS should determine whether to render a "dropdown" the user could select from.
 It could be we decide that only the most recently updated values should be returned.
 It could be we decide that values associated with past applications should override externally sourced values.
-Again, these would be implementation decisions but the schema would support any of them.
+Again, these would be implementation decisions but the form would support any of them.

 ### Submitting an Application